Thank-you to the publisher and author for providing me with an ARC copy of the Lyme Brook Mist to review via Netgalley.

 The Lyme Brook Mist by Anton Corvus was a short read.
 A fun, curious tale, featuring a ridiculous political system.
 I lost myself in reading it, a joy I haven’t felt in fiction for a while.

 Leo, a teenage boy from Newcastle, finds himself on an unintentional adventure.
-He meets some strange characters and goes on a Wonderland-esque journey.
+He meets some strange characters and goes on a Wonderland-style journey.
 The alternate reality Leo ends up in is very different, but at the same time, very similar to the world he left.

 The resulting situations are hilarious, mysterious and entertaining.
 The characters were endearing, sometimes surprising, and very British.
 I adored the references to some of my favourite writers, Edgar Allan Poe and Edward Lear.
 If you love Lewis Caroll’s work, you’ll probably enjoy this!
 It’s nonsensical in the best way.
 Once you understand what ‘beakery’ is, you won’t be able to get it out of your mind.